 The important point is that these small toothed whales, particularly the more gregarious species, are well known to whistle - as a sign of excitement, and especially distress.
 In fact, a captive bottle-nosed dolphin introduced to a pool is liable to whistle continually, so what would you expect of one which found itself lost in a strange river 800 or 900 miles from home?

 And the rest?
 Well, everyone has heard of the whaler's cry, "Thar she blows!" when the spout of a surfacing whale is sighted.
 Also, the blowhole is, with very few exceptions, set well back on the skull so that the animal can breathe without lifting its head out of water.
-The spout of these smaller whales is seldom visible (at least, I have never seen it), but if conditions were right for it to be seen, would it not appear to be spouting from the neck?
+The spout of these smaller whales is occasionally visible, and if conditions were right for it to be seen, would it not appear to be spouting from the neck?
 Case solved!

 Now, I just hope someone can identify the bunyips seen at Kyneton in 1949 and the Tuckerbill Swamp in 1929/30.
 The former used its ears to propel itself through the water, and the latter had a head at both ends!